stuartellis/stuartellis-site-hugo/content/articles/ansible.md

   systems
 - _ansible_ - to execute an individual shell command or Ansible module on the specified systems
+- _ansible-console_ - to provide an interactive shell for working with Ansible
 - _ansible-vault_ - to encrypt or decrypt any individual YAML file that Ansible uses.

-Both _ansible-playbook_ and _ansible_ require you to specify the group of systems that the commands will run on, and use _-i_ to specify the _inventory_, which is the file or directory that lists the specified systems.
+Use _-i_ to specify the _inventory_ that has the specified systems.
 The _all_ group is a built-in group that automatically includes all of the systems in the specified inventory.

     COMMAND GROUP -i INVENTORY OPTIONS

-Each utility will connect to each of the nodes in the group and execute the required commands.
+Each utility will connect to each of the specified nodes and execute the required commands.
 If a command fails on one or more of the nodes, a _retry_ file is created to enable you to run the commands again on only the failed nodes.